 It’s easy to see where the comparison to Versailles comes into place.
 It is not on the same scale but definitely comparable.
 Magnificent French gardens and a forest surround Rundale’s 16 buildings.
 Overall, visitors can explore about 210 acres (85 hectares).
 Looking at it today, it’s hard to imagine this stunning place used as a hospital, school or grain storage facility.

 Visiting the Rundale Palace museum

 Palaces and castles are some of my favourite museums.
 They allow us to see how people, albeit rich ones, used to live.
 Wealthy people had the means to hire talented artists, architects, builders and visionaries that created for them the spectacular gems we see today.
-They funded the arts and by trying to outdo each other, left us places like this amazing palace to admire.
+They funded the arts and, by trying to outdo each other, left us places like this impressive palace to admire.

 I love castles and palaces, grand manors and operas.
 While in Latvia, I jumped at the opportunity to tour Rundale Palace and, unsurprisingly, loved everything about it.
 From the fog-covered exterior to the richly decorated interior, I felt like a kid in a candy store.
 My excitement at being there was only topped because our tour guides were dressed in costume.

 All decked out in their 18th century finest duds, two grand ladies and a fashionable courtier greeted us at the bottom of a magnificent staircase.
 Seemingly, they were there on behalf of the duchess, who was conveniently away.
 If you think this was cheesy, you are wrong.
 They led the tour in character and provided interesting facts about the lives of people in court.
 We were even treated to a dance performance that showed us how the nobles entertained themselves at parties.

 Did you know that there was a secret way for the ladies to communicate with their lovers simply by using their fans?
 Me neither, but now I know.